JStateson/MSboinc/README.md

 Filtering of project messages uses new features in cc_config.xml and allows for hiding messages that obscure the limited amount of space visible in the event log.
-See cc_config.xml for a sample filter that eliminates most of the ignoreable message like "no work available for xxx" or "boinc deleted yyy"
+See cc_config.xml for a sample filter that eliminates most of the ignoreable message like "no work available for xxx" or "boinc deleted yyy".
+In addtion, some non-project messages such as "Backing off" are displayed only when the projet name changes.

 This project is named master - slave as the intent is to use the project information at \ProjectData\Boinc (or /var/lib/boinc) as a master and make copies of it using an incrementing hostname, same password, and